Kataglyphis/GraphicsEngineVulkan/README.md

 You will have to compile the shaders manually.
 A proper script to automate it is provided.

+Update your script/batch file with the proper path/vulkan version.
+Otherwise it will fail to compile shadres!
+(The very moment I wrote this readme I used the vulkan version 1.2.176.1 and installed the SDK directly under C:\\)

 For Linux user: Open Terminal and navigate to "Resources/Shader" directory.
 Then:
 ```sh